 Here are a few speedy vegetable crops that don’t take long to mature.
-Later in the season, as your spring planted veggies are winding down, these new recruits will be going strong.
+Later in the season, as your spring-planted veggies are winding down, these new recruits will be going strong.

-- Root crops including beets, carrots, turnips, and rutabaga can be direct seeded now to give you a fall crop.
+- Root crops, including beets, carrots, turnips, and rutabaga can be direct seeded now to give you a fall crop.

-- Herbs like basil, dill, and cilantro don’t take long to grow enough leaves to pick for garnishing summer meals and can be planted at 2 week intervals over the summer.
+- Herbs like basil, dill, and cilantro don’t take long to grow enough leaves to pick for garnishing summer meals and can be planted at 2 week intervals throughout the summer.
 Nothing beats the flavor of dill on new potatoes, a chiffonade of basil on pasta salad, or fresh cilantro in your favorite salsa.